seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Benefits of this Library

-The library was intended to satisfy the following primary goals:
+The IPAddress library was intended to satisfy the following primary goals:

   - **Parsing of all host name and ipv4/ipv6 address formats in common usage** plus some additional formats (see below or see [javadoc for the `IPAddressString` class](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) for an extensive list)